 From a distance, a CockroachDB deployment consists of one or more database server processes.
 Each server has its own dedicated storage – the familiar "shared nothing" database cluster pattern.
 The nodes in a CockroachDB cluster are symmetrical – there are no "special" or "master nodes".
 This storage is often directly attached to the machine on which the CockroachDB server runs, though it's also possible for that data to be physically located on a shared storage subsystem.

 Data is distributed across the cluster based on key ranges.
 Each range is replicated to at least three members of the cluster.
-Any node can respond to a request for a specific range, but the Only if a node has a copy of a specific range can it respond to SQL requests for that range.

 Database clients – applications, administrative consoles, the CockroachDB shell and so on – connect to a CockroachDB server within the cluster.